facebook

 • Does it ache at the end of the day following a big day on your feet?

-• Is there a swollen or thickened lump in the Achilles tendon or behind the heel?
+• Is there a swollen or thickened lump in the Achilles tendon or back of the heel bone?

 Achilles Tendonitis Treatment Adelaide

-Achilles pain is our second most common injury we see at Adelaide Heel Pain Clinics.
-At our specialist clinic we see 25 cases per day of this injury commonly labelled Achilles Tendinitis or Tendinopathy.
-We have a special focus in diagnosing and treating this condition, and our niche are cases that have been chronic and difficult to fix.
+Achilles pain is one of the more common presentations we see at Adelaide Heel Pain Clinics.
+At our clinic we regularly assess and manage patients with this achilles tendon injury commonly labelled Achilles Tendinitis or Tendinopathy.
+We frequently assess and manage this condition, and we commonly see persistent or longstanding presentations.
 We have found we are either the first professionals people see for plantar fasciitis, or the one after they have seen multiple health professionals like GPs, podiatrists, physios and surgeons.

-The condition labelled Achilles Tendonitis or Achilles Tendinopathy can be a serious problem for you.
-It’s a nasty condition and one that needs to be treated fast once it presents itself or ideally prevented in the first place.
-Studies have found that when the injury enters its 6th month the texture of the Achilles Tendon has profoundly altered and making the tendon pain free is more difficult and will take much longer.
+The condition labelled Achilles Tendonitis or Achilles Tendinopathy or Achilles Tendinosis can be a serious problem for you.
+It can become persistent for some individuals, early assessment may assist with management planning.
+Studies have found that when the injury enters its 6th month the texture of the Achilles Tendon has profoundly altered and management of symptoms may become more challenging.

-Adelaide Heel Pain Clinic proudly offers quality Achilles Tendonitis treatment to residents of North Adelaide, Eastwood, Parkside, Glenside, Frewville, Fullarton, Dulwich, Toorak Gardens, Malvern, Highgate, Myrtle Bank, Bowden, Brompton, Prospect, Sefton Park, Walkerville & surrounding suburbs.
+Adelaide Heel Pain Clinic proudly offers quality Achilles Tendonitis treatment to residents of North Adelaide, Eastwood, Parkside, Glenside, Frewville, Fullarton, Highgate, Myrtle Bank, Brompton, Prospect, Walkerville, Unley, St Peters, Norwood, Thebarton, Mile End, Glenunga, and surrounding suburbs.

 Symptoms of Achilles Tendonitis